Nexdata-AI/760-Hours-Hindi-Conversational-Speech-Data-by-Telephone/README.md

 ## Recording Content
 dozens of topics are specified, and the speakers make dialogue under those topics while the recording is performed;

-## Speaker
-1,004 speakers totally, with 48% male and 52% female.

 ## Demographics
 1,004 speakers totally, with 48% male and 52% female.